 - Projects and assignments

 Please note your Half Yearly AND Final Year 9 report MUST be included.
 Applicants must also forward a copy of their Year 10 Half Yearly report when it becomes available.

 Expressions of interest

 Places in the Platinum Club are limited and early application is advised.
-Application forms will be available from any of the Nirimba Collegiate campuses from Term 1 Week 3.
-Collegiate applications close on Friday 31st March 2017.
-Non-Collegiate student application close 18th August, 2017.
+Application forms will be available from any of the Nirimba Collegiate campuses from Term 2 Week 7.
+Collegiate applications close on Friday 3rd August 2018.

 Download Expression of Interest forms here:

 Collegiate Application 2019 (pdf 180 KB)